 Among the unreleased archives, gleaned from those pesky 2" tape reels that had been hanging over Mary's head, was a slimmer tape of a gig she had done in 1972.
 We don't know who made it but it was evidently a kind engineer on the night, taking a copy from the sound desk.
 An engineer friend, Mike Silverston, had made CD copies of these tapes and so we had a CD to work from.

 I will fully admit all naivety here.
 I had no idea how to go about it but I started to do some research, and found out the basics of how to release an album.
 You find a CD replication company, come up with a master CD, create some artwork that fits their templates, send everything off and cross your fingers.
 I literally sent the CD that Mike had made, and Mary found a great picture of herself dating from around that time.
-What you have then, if you have bought a copy (and if you haven't, it's on sale), is the result of a cottage industry.
+What you have then, if you bought a copy (and a repress is coming soon), is the result of a cottage industry.
 Or a Cardiff terraced-house-industry.

 I knocked up a simple website, made a Paypal button, and then once we had the CDs lining our hallway in boxes, emailed the lovely Pat Richmond who spread the word amongst other fans through her website.
 Seeing the orders flood in in the first hour was very emotional and overwhelming.
 It meant that there were still people out there who wanted Mary's music.